 The data used are primary data originating from the industry and were gathered by the IVPU in 2018.
-9 IVPU members participated in this data gathering.
-The IVPU represents more than 90 % of the companies within the German polyurethane insulation products market.
+9 IVPU members (see above) participated in this data gathering.
+The IVPU represents more than 90% of the companies within the German polyurethane insulating materials market.
 This EPD is based on weighted averages, which have been determined on the basis of the single values originating from the factories of the aforementioned manufacturing companies.